-New Cur riculum S pelling List Years 3 ar 1d 4 accident centre experience important ordinary reign accidentally century experiment interest particular remembe actual certain extreme island peculiar sentence actually circle famous knowledge perhaps separate address complete favourite learn popular special although consider February length position straight answer continue forwards library possess strange appear decide fruit material possession strength arrive describe grammar medicine possible suppose believe different group mention potatoes surprise bicycle difficult guard minute pressure therefore breath disappear guide natural probably though breathe early heard naughty promise thought build earth heart notice purpose through busy eight height occasion quarter various business eighth history occasionally question weight calendar enough imagine often recent woman caught exercise increase opposite regular women
+New Cur riculum S I pelling List : Years 3 ar rd 4 accident centre experience important ordinary reign accidentally century experiment interest particular remember actual certain extreme island peculiar sentence actually circle famous knowledge perhaps separate address complete favourite learn popular special although consider February length position straight answer continue forwards library possess strange appear decide fruit material possession strength arrive describe grammar medicine possible suppose believe different group mention potatoes surprise bicycle difficult guard minute pressure therefore breath disappear guide natural probably though breathe early heard naughty promise thought build earth heart notice purpose through busy eight height occasion quarter various business eighth history occasionally question weight calendar enough imagine often recent woman caught exercise increase opposite regular women

-Ways of helping your child with spelling.
+Ways of helping your child with spelling:

-Sounding out Sounding words out: breaking the word down into phonemes (e.g. c-a-t , sh-e -ll ) - many words cannot be sounded out so other strategies are needed; Look, say, cover, write, check Look: first look at the whole word carefully and if there is one part of the word that is difficult, look at that part in more detail. write, cricek Say: say the word as you look at it, using different ways of pronouncing it if that will make it more memorable.
+Sounding out Sounding words out: breaking the word down into phonemes (e.g. c-a-t, sh-e Journaling out -// ) - many words cannot be sounded out so other strategies are needed; my many words cannot be sounded out so other strategies are necded, Look, say, cover, Look: first look at the whole word carefully and if there is one part of the write, check word that is difficult, look at that part in more detail.
+Say: say the word as you look at it, using different ways of pronouncing it if that will make it more memorable.
 Cover: cover the word.
 Write: write the word from memory, saying the word as you do so.
-Check : Have you got it right?
+Check: Have you got it right?
 If yes, try writing it again and again!
 If not, start again - look, say, cover, write, check.
-Trace, copy This is a similar learning process to 'look, say, cover, write, check' but is about developing and replicate automaticity and muscle memory. (and then check) Write the word out on a sheet of paper ensuring that it is spelt correctly and it is large enough to trace over.
+Trace, copy and This is a similar learning process to 'look, say, cover, write, check' but is replicate (and then check) about developing automaticity and muscle memory. (and then eneck) Write the word out on a sheet of paper ensuring that it is spelt correctly and it is large enough to trace over.
 Trace over the word and say it at the same time.
 Move next to the word you have just written and write it out as you say it.
 Turn the page over and write the word as you say it, and then check that you have spelt it correctly.
 If this is easy, do the same process for two different words at the same time.
 Once you have written all your words this way and feel confident, miss out the tracing and copying or the tracing alone and just write the words.
 Quickwrite Writing the words linked to the teaching focus with speed and fluency.
 The aim is to write as many words as possible within a time constraint.
 Pupils can write words provided by the teacher or generate their own examples.
-For example, in two minutes write as many words as possible with the /i:/ phoneme.
+For example, in two minutes write as many words as possible with the /iː/ phoneme.
 This can be turned into a variety of competitive games including working in teams and developing relay race approaches.
-Pyramid words This method of learning words forces you to think of each letter separately.
-You can then reverse the process so that you end up with a diamond. pyram pyrami pyrami pyramid
+Pyramid words This method of learning words forces you to think of each letter separately. р ру руг pyra pyram pyrami pyramid You can then reverse the process so that you end up with a diamond.